JUVENILE CARE SHEET

 On the other hand, when a dragon's internal temperature becomes too hot, the dragon requires an area of the cage that is 20 degrees cooler to get away from the heat of the basking lamp and thermoregulate.
 Thermoregulation is required for a bearded dragon to survive.
 If the dragon cannot cool off, the dragon will die.

-We feed hatchlings 3 times per day.
+We feed hatchlings 2 times per day.
 We have tested both traditional and pellet diets and currently feed a mixed protein diet of crickets, small silkworms, Phoenix Worms and fresh, high calcium greens.
 As the dragon reaches maturity, they will eat mostly greens, veggies and fruits.

 Crickets should be dusted with supplements that support the fast growing bones of bearded dragons.
 Our choice is Repti-Calcium with vitamin D-3.
 We dust crickets once per day for juvvies.